aramboyajyan/master-css/README.md

 **Padding**

+- Pixels - from 5px to 100px
+- Percentage - from 5% to 95%

+**Margin**

-- Pixels - from 5px to 60px
+- Pixels - from 5px to 100px
 - Percentage - from 5% to 95%

 ### Todo